Hall003/cse15l-lab-reports/LabReport3.md

 ## Grep -v
 I asked ChatGPT "what are the commands that can be used with grep" and chose -v
 <br/>
+This command is useful in scenarios where you want to find all lines that do not contain a pattern.
+For example, if you are reading a paper that contains a list of artists and a description of their work, but you don't want to see the ones that make contemporary art, you can use -v "contemporary art" to see all other artists.
 <br/>
 `` grep -v "and" /Users/hall/Desktop/Winter23/CSE15L/docsearch/written_2/non-fiction/OUP/Fletcher/ch10.txt ``
 <br/>